 Yet, I feel a strong pull to be there for others who struggle, get overwhelmed or drained, or lonely.

 That’s why I hosted a special

 Fellow self care expert + author Tara Jackson share our best tips + strategies for healing the ghosts of Christmas past!

 To help you avoid / reduce the negative aspects, and come into the new year feeling refreshed + nourished.

 Specifically designed for highly sensitive empaths + introverts to handle:

 • Disconnection + Loneliness

 • Discord (family, work, neighbours)

-Guests got a tried + tested HSP repair kit to stay sane, calm + connected – to the core!
+Instant access to a tried + tested HSP repair kit so you can stay sane, calm + connected – to the core!